The Leafed Induced Subtree in chordal and bounded treewidth graphs: Preliminaries

-In the paper, all the graph are non-oriented and without loop nor multi-edges.
+In the paper, all the graphs are non-oriented and without loops nor multi-edges.
 Given a graph $G$, we denote by $V(G)$ (resp. $E(G)$), the set of vertices (resp. edges) of $G$.
+Given a vertex $v$ of $G$, we denote by $\texttt{deg}_{G}(v)$ the degree of the vertex $v$ in the graph $G$.
 Given a set $S \subseteq V(G)$, we denote by $G[S]$ the subgraph of $G$ induced by $S$.